-The Registration and Elections Division remains committed to the spirit of the Voter Education and Outreach objectives and strategies contained within this plan.
+The Registration & Elections Division remains committed to the spirit of the Voter Education and Outreach objectives and strategies contained within this plan.
 Statutory required expenditures will continue to be performed, as mandated.
-The performance of additional nonstatutory expenditures, however, will be subject to the availability of funding provided to the Registration and Elections Division.
+The performance of additional nonstatutory expenditures, however, will be subject to the availability of funding provided to the Registration & Elections Division by the Board of Supervisors.